 If you use the “NEWTOWER” model in AeroDyn, you will have to add one additional line (the AeroDyn input file for Test18 in the CertTest folder contains this line); if you do not use the “NEWTOWER” model, the AeroDyn input file has not changed.

+If you are using a 2015 or later version of Intel Fortran, the executable may be generated in the <FAST8>\Compiling\VisualStudio folder instead.